KevinGliewe/GCore.Data.Structure.InheritedTree/doc/GCore.Data.Structure.InheritedTree.md

 ##### Summary

-Get all child nodes beneeth this node recursive.
+Get all child nodes beneath this node recursive.

 ##### Returns